 Arabica coffee hits 4-1/2 year high, sugar also up

-LONDON: Arabica coffee futures on ICE climbed to a 4-1/2 year high on Friday, boosted by expectations that supplies will tighten over the next few months, while raw sugar prices also rose.
+LONDON: Arabica coffee futures on ICE climbed to a 4-1/2 year high on Friday with the crop outlook in Brazil dented by dry weather while raw sugar prices also rose.

 COFFEE

-Dealers said the market was supported by the prospect of a significant drop in production in Brazil this year, an off-year in the country's biennial crop cycle.
+Dealers said the market was supported by the prospect of a significant drop in production in Brazil this year, due to drier-than-normal weather and an off-year in the country's biennial crop cycle.

-Drier-than-normal weather in Brazil has further dented the crop outlook and the harvest is off to a slow start with many cherries not yet ripe enough.
+Dry conditions could also lead reduce the size of next year's crop in the world's top producer.

+The Brazilian government has issued a Water Emergency Alert for the period from June to September in the region that includes the states of Minas Gerais, Goias, Mato Grosso do Sul, Sao Paulo and Parana.
+Brazil's National Meteorology System (SNM) expects low volume of precipitation all along that period of time for that large part of the country.

 SUGAR

-Dealers said the front month's discount to October had narrowed to around 0.04 cent from 0.07 cent at the close on Thursday, possibly reflecting interest from the trade in taking delivery when July expires at the end of this month.
+Dealers said the front month's discount to October was narrowing, possibly reflecting interest from the trade in taking delivery when the July contract expires at the end of this month.

-The prospect of a small global deficit in the 2021/22 season should, however, keep a lid on prices.
+The prospect of a small global surplus in the 2021/22 season should, however, keep a lid on prices.

 COCOA